raychongtk/code-challenge/README.md

-# leetcode
+# LEETCODE
-just for learning purpose
+FOR LEARNING ONLY